F.A.Q.'s and Things to Know About Tulum

 2. How far is Las Palmas Maya from Tulum Pueblo and/or the Tulum Ruins?

 We are located at the southern end of the hotel zone.
 Tulum Pueblo is approximately 10kms away and the Tulum Ruins are approximately 8Kms.
-Please refer to our “Getting Here” tab for maps.
+Please see “Getting Here” for a map.
 We are located at KM 8.5 Carretera Tulum – Boca Paila (Beach Road).

 3. I am flying into Cancun.
 What is the best way to get to Las Palmas Maya?